aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/conditional-formatting/apply-conditional-formatting-in-worksheets/_index.md

 Conditional formatting is an advanced feature in Microsoft Excel that allows you to apply formats to a range of cells, and have that formatting change depending on the value of the cell or the value of a formula.
 For example, the background of a cell may be red to highlight a negative value, or the text color might be green for a positive value.
 When the value of the cell meets the format condition, the format is applied.
 If the value of the cell does not meet the format condition, the cell's default formatting is used.

-It's possible to apply conditional formatting with Microsoft Office Automation but that has its drawbacks.
+It's possible to apply conditional formatting with Microsoft Office Automation, but that has its drawbacks.
 There are several reasons and issues involved: for example, security, stability, scalability and speed.
-The main reason for finding another solution is that Microsoft themselves strongly recommends against Office Automation for software solutions.
+The main reason for finding another solution is that Microsoft itself strongly recommends against Office Automation for software solutions.

-This article shows how to create a console application, add conditional formatting on cells with a few simplest lines of code using the Aspose.Cells API.
+This article shows how to create a console application, add conditional formatting on cells with a few simple lines of code using the Aspose.Cells API.

 {{% /alert %}}